Created by Kevin J. Guhl

 Consider it rocked, Kevin.

 And so it went.
 Detective Fork showed up more or less regularly every Wednesday and Saturday from 2004 to 2006 or so, and then the drawer was slammed shut, seemingly forever.
-But in 2020, as the world went crazy, Kevin J. Guhl pried open that drawer, got out some silver polish and went to work, and after thirteen years, Detective Fork was back, neither tarnished nor afraid.
+But in 2020, as the world went crazy, Kevin J. Guhl pried open that drawer, got out some silver polish and went to work, and after thirteen years, Detective Fork was back, neither tarnished nor afraid, in a brand new four-part adventure.

 As Kevin explained: